A Guide to Visiting Phuket Elephant Sanctuary in Thailand

 The day of your booking, everyone in your tour group will meet up at the organization’s office located in Paklok.
 From there they will transfer you into the park.
 If you need transportation from your accommodation to their office, they will gladly provide you with a driver.
 On my tour day I was staying at an AirBnb in Nai Yang, about 16 miles (25.5 km) away from the sanctuary, and my driver provided me with round-trip transportation directly from my apartment.

 The tour starts off with an informational overview of their history and why they do what they do.
 Everyone gathers around to view a short video of how the sanctuary came to be what it is today.
-As well as how they promote a more ethical elephant tourism for Thailand.
+Their primary focus is on promoting elephant welfare and a more ethical elephant tourism for Thailand.

 Afterwards, your group is led into the park guided by one of the knowledgeable sanctuary staff.
 Since the elephants are free to roam as they please, no two tours are the same.
-During the guided tour you are able to walk alongside the elephants and observe them in their natural habitat.
+During the guided tour you are able to walk alongside these majestic creatures and observe their daily lives in their natural habitat.

-Depending on where the elephants are hanging out that day, you may be able to observe them swimming and may even have an opportunity to get up close!
+Depending on where the elephants are hanging out that day, you may be able to observe them swimming, see a baby elephant, and may even have an opportunity to get up close!

 At the end of the walking tour you will be able to feed the elephants fresh fruits and veggies.
 This will also be your best opportunity to take photos with them.
 However, keep in mind that the sanctuary staff never force the elephants to do anything.
 So they cannot guarantee that they will be in any particular place for photo ops.
 But I mean, who isn’t motivated by food??

-After feeding the elephants the sanctuary provides you with a vegan/vegetarian lunch buffet which is included with your tour.
+After feeding the beautiful elephants, the sanctuary provides you with a vegan/vegetarian lunch buffet which is included with your tour.
 Some of the lunch choices included rice, stir fried vegetables, noodles, salad, mango sticky rice.
 They also offer an assortment of drink options such as coffee, tea, juice, and soda.

 THE REMAINING BALANCE OF YOUR BOOKING IS DUE ON TOUR DAY